What should seniors know about the inactivated influenza vaccine?

 When should seniors get the influenza vaccine?

-It is important for seniors to get the influenza vaccine before the influenza season starts.
+It’s important for seniors to get the influenza vaccine before the influenza season starts.

 In B.C., the influenza vaccines are usually available beginning in October.
 For best protection, you should try to get the vaccine as soon as possible.
-This gives your body enough time, about 2 weeks, to build immunity before the influenza season starts.
+This gives your body enough time, about two weeks, to build immunity before the influenza season starts.
 This immunity typically lasts through the influenza season, which usually ends in April.

 Who should not get the influenza vaccine?